airamez/codando-live/_05_DataAccess/_01_ADO.NET/_00_ADO.NET.md

       SELECT * FROM Users WHERE Username = 'admin' OR '1'='1' AND Password = '123454321'
       ```

-### How to prevent SQL Injection
+### Executing SQL commands with parameters (How to prevent SQL Injection)

-* Use Parameterized Queries
-  * Parameterized queries ensure that user input is treated as data, not executable SQL.
+  Parameterized queries ensure that user input is treated as data, not executable SQL.

   ```csharp
   int supplierStart = 1;